For Educators

 ๐ŸŽฏ Strategic Decision-Making

 Students learn to make resource allocation decisions under uncertainty and time pressure.
-They balance competing priorities across product development, customer acquisition, operations, and team building while managing limited cash runway.
+They balance competing priorities across research, product development, sales and marketing, and team building while managing limited cash runway.

 ๐Ÿ’ฐ Entrepreneurial Finance